adipandas/adipandas.github.io/_posts/2026-08-16-quadcopter-dynamics-control.md

 \end{matrix}\right] \tag{32}
 $$

 The structure can be read straight off the inverse.
-Rotors 2 and 4 sit on the $$y$$-axis, so they carry all of the roll authority at weight $$\tfrac{1}{2}$$ and contribute nothing to pitch.
-Rotors 1 and 3 do the same for pitch.
-Roll and pitch each come from only two motors.
+Rotors 2 and 4 sit on the $$y$$-axis, so they carry all of the roll authority at weight $$\tfrac{1}{2}$$ and contribute nothing to pitch; rotors 1 and 3 do the same for pitch.
+Roll and pitch are each produced by two motors instead of four, which is what limits the control authority of this layout.

 ## 6.2 `X` layout